slashingweapon/as-perod/Andronicus.md

 The Badlands is a desert plateau that takes two weeks to cross, moving from one waterhole to the next.
 The only inhabitants are human and orc nomads who sometimes attack caravans in force, plus the occasional dragon or other dangerous creature.

 This particular caravan was not an easy one to assault, as the bandits discovered at great personal cost.
-In addition to the armed men and nobles already mentioned, there was prince Jemyt son of Duke Endethel of [[Newholy]], his retinue of riders and men-at-arms, and the Magi [[Seraphina]] in the caravan.
+In addition to the armed men and nobles already mentioned, there was prince Jemyt son of Duke Endethel of [Newholy](Newholy.html), his retinue of riders and men-at-arms, and the Magi [Seraphina](Seraphina.html) in the caravan.

 The raiders attacked the caravan in force, killing Sir Perisas and three men-at-arms in the first moments, and severely wounding Prince Jamyt.
 It was Timeas who, through cleverness and bold action, rallied the caravan and emerged victorious.
 The convoy tracked the raiding party back to their camp and plundered it.

 After such a long and eventful journey a mere wine tasting seemed anticlimactic.
-Most of the Gideon Valley vintages were well-received, but it was Sangtree's //Wild Gideon// that took top honors.
+Most of the Gideon Valley vintages were well-received, but it was Sangtree's *Wild Gideon* that took top honors.
 The young lords payed a Sender to have the news of their journey, both good and ill, sent home.
 The party settled in to spend a year in the great city of Soubous before embarking on the long trip home.

-= The Arrest of Sir Timeas =
+# The Arrest of Sir Timeas

 Sirs Timeas, Victor, and Lemandis had been children together during the founding of Lemonfall and had trained as brothers-at-arms under Sir Perisas whose body they had been forced to burn in the desert.
 But Timeas and Lemandis had always been rivals and competed for everything, much as their fathers had before them.
 (Lemandis' father was Sir Ospheros, who coveted the Barony of Lemonfall.)
-In Soubous they strove against each other for the affections of Princess [[Saharta]], a beautiful girl who was the daughter of the Consort Maccoa.
+In Soubous they strove against each other for the affections of Princess [Saharta](Saharta.html), a beautiful girl who was the daughter of the Consort Maccoa.

-Sir Timeas seemed to have the upper hand in this latest competition until he was arrested by the [[Arcane Academy]] for a serious breach of arcane law.
+Sir Timeas seemed to have the upper hand in this latest competition until he was arrested by the [Arcane Academy](Arcane Academy.html) for a serious breach of arcane law.
 He was caught attempting to use a powerful and forbidden magic item on the Lady in an attempt to coerce her affections.
 He was arrested and imprisoned in the catacombs under the Academy with only a summary trial.

 There were rumors that Sir Lemandis had paid to have Timeas arested so the field would be clear for his courtship of Princess Saharta, but these were soon proved false when Prince Jamyt won permission from the Soubous King to marry her.
 A few years after that, Sir Timeas died while trying to escape his prison.

-= Andronicus Fails =
+# Andronicus Fails

 The news of their son's death hit Andronicus and Heptide hard, and their good fortune seemed to die with him.
 A few years later Andronicus fell ill and had to be carried about in a chair and fed by a nurse until he died in the winter of 1124.
 The king gave the Barony to Ospheros, who proved to be a competent if uncaring steward.
 Then Heptide died of a fever in 1126, leaving eleven-year-old Iaden and her estate in the care of the aging Sir Penymos and his son Sir Victor.
 When Iaden turned fifteen Sir Lemandis came courting, although he was twice her age.

 Iaden rejected Lemandis as a suiter, and all those that came after him.
 She was fully capable of running her own affairs, she said, and had little use for a man.
 She had apparently learned well from the elves and from her parents, because her land flourished and she still casked large quantities of excellent wine every year.
-With the help of the cooper Drystaff she began to distill some of her wine into spirits, which she put into bottles and called //Old Baron//.
-Like //Wild Gideon// before it, the brandy was an instant success and aged better than the men who  courted her.
+With the help of the cooper Drystaff she began to distill some of her wine into spirits, which she put into bottles and called *Old Baron*.
+Like *Wild Gideon* before it, the brandy was an instant success and aged better than the men who  courted her.
 She was respected in the town, and people who wanted advice or any kind of aid often came to her before going to the man they began to call the New Baron.

 A series of events nearly undid all she had worked for.
 Baron Ospheros, with Sirs Lemandis, Penymos, and Victor were checking the borders with their men-at-arms in tow when they were attacked by a volley of elven arrows.
 The attackers ran away before the party couled respond, but Sir Victor and Baron Ospheros were killed, and Sir Penymos gravely wounded.
 This was in 1132.